-The doctrine of worship is as misunderstood as any other within the church.
+The doctrine of worship is sometimes misunderstood.
 Worship does not begin and end with the singing portion of our church services.
 Worship is also not limited to bowing in reverence before God or lifting our hands.
 Also, not everything we do is acceptable to God as worship simply because we are sincere or it makes us feel good.
 In fact, worship in the Bible never has to do with the emotions of the worshipper.

 God Himself defines worship in Scripture.
 We should "serve God acceptably with reverence and godly fear" (Hebrews 12:28 NKJV).
 In this verse, the Greek word which is translated "serve" is a form of the word "worship" and is used 21 times in the New Testament in the contexts of service and worship.
 That means worship and service (the offering up of oneself) are intertwined in Scripture.
 Other Greek words translated "worship" are prokeneuo meaning "paying homage" (1 Corinthians 14:25), sebazomai, meaning "to render religious honor" (Romans 1:25), and sebomai meaning "to revere or adore" (Acts 16:14).
 Jesus used the Greek word sebomai to describe the vain, hypocritical worship of the scribes and Pharisees (Matthew 15:9) leading us to the conclusion that not all "worship" is acceptable to God.

 True biblical worship is to be first and foremost reverent (Hebrews 12:28), and offered with the understanding of the nature and attributes of the God being worshiped.
 God is holy, just, righteous, perfect, powerful, loving, wrathful, etc. If we want to worship biblically, we must worship God as He is revealed in Scripture.